penny calling penny

 42% of Americans have less than $1000 in savings, and the average American holds $4,500 in a savings account, which shows that most people don’t have a substantial amount in savings.

 Sticking to a challenge can make a difference if you want to save more than the average person.
-Understandably, there are many questions regarding money-saving challenges, and below are the answers to some of your questions.

 Money-saving challenges are financial strategies to motivate you to achieve your money goals.
 You can set the challenge for a specific period that matches your goals.
 For instance, you can do a biweekly saving challenge for twenty-six weeks in a year.
 Other options include the daily and the 52 weeks money-saving challenge.